JetBrains-Research/coqpilot/README.md

 ### Building locally

-First, clone the Coqpilot repository and navigate into its directory.
+First, clone the CoqPilot repository and navigate into its directory.
 ```bash
 git clone https://github.com/JetBrains-Research/coqpilot.git
 cd coqpilot
 ```

 To build the extension locally, you'll need Node.js installed.
 The recommended way to manage Node.js versions is by using `nvm`.
-From the Coqpilot root directory, execute:
+From the CoqPilot root directory, execute:
 ```bash
 nvm use
 ```